-Everyone does, and that’s why Lice Clinics of America® – Clearfield is launching a “Hugs Not Bugs” campaign this February.
+Everyone does, and that’s why Lice Clinics of America® – Salt Lake City is launching a “Hugs Not Bugs” campaign this February.

-“We will be writing Valentine’s cards and sending them to seniors, families, and children in Clearfield,” said Charley Gillespie, manager of Lice Clinics of America – Clearfield.
+“We will be writing Valentine’s cards and sending them to seniors, families, and children in Salt Lake City,” said Charley Gillespie, manager of Lice Clinics of America – Salt Lake City.
 “It’s part of the International Random Acts of Kindness Week February 18-22.
 Customers can come in and write a Valentine’s card to folks at local senior homes, and the children’s hospital.”

 “We’re excited about this program because hugs and hand-written notes are becoming rare in our digitally connected world,” said Gillespie.

 Random Acts of Kindness Week is sponsored by the Random Acts of Kindness Foundation, whose mission is “to change schools, the workplace, families, and society through kindness.
 We work toward that goal by creating free content that promotes kindness toward others and teaches important kindness skills to kids.”

 “This movement is important to us because we’ve seen how head lice can cause frustration, embarrassment, and even strain relationships among parents,” Gillespie said.
 “There is a long-held yet long-dismissed notion that head lice are associated with poor hygiene, and people feel judged.”

 Indeed, a OnePoll survey of 2,000 U.S. parents—conducted in conjunction with Lice Clinics of America—found that 52 percent of parents feel judged by other moms and dads when their child comes home with head lice.

 The medical world has debunked the mythical connection between head lice and hygiene.
 The Centers for Disease Control and Prevention (CDC) states, “Personal hygiene or cleanliness in the home or school has nothing to do with getting head lice.”
 Still, the perception persists.